Better Pseudo-label: Joint Domain-aware Label and Dual-classifier for Semi-supervised Domain Generalization: Method

 where $q(x^u) = F_c(F_g(x^u))$, $\psi (x^u) = \texttt{sim}(F_g(x^u), M^d)$.

 Now the pseudo-label $\widehat{y^u}$ is assigned by $s(x^u)$ as same as the conventional pseudo-labeling way:

 where $\delta$ is a threshold.
-If the final confidence of one sample is larger than the threshold, the pseudo-label is reliable, otherwise, it is ambiguous.
+If the final confidence of one sample is larger than the threshold, the pseudo-label is reliable, otherwise it is ambiguous.

 The group of representation is updated at each epoch and used at the next epoch.
-We propose two policies for domain-aware class representation production.
+We propose two policies for the domain-aware class representation production.
 The simplest way is to select the sample with the highest confidence predicted by the classifier as class representation at each epoch.
 However, the mislabeled sample could arise an accumulation of prediction error at the next epoch \cite{highconfidencewrong}.
 Furthermore, we propose to calculate an ensemble representation with some reliable samples of each class in each unlabeled domain.
+Specifically, we maintain a list of the highest confident samples for each class.
+We append one sample to the list only if its confidence is higher than the existing highest confidence in the list.
+And the capacity of each list is $k$, we stop appending samples if the size of the list reaches the limit.
+At the start of each epoch, we calculate the average of the samples (feature embeddings) in the list as class representation.
+In our experiments $k$ is set as 100.
 The comparison of the two schemes will be shown in our experiment.